 The Attorney-General's Department might be able to help with some of the costs of preparing for the review.

-You can find more information about receiving financial assistance by reading their fact sheet:
+Find more information about receiving financial assistance by checking the Attorney-General's Department fact sheets: